 - use of improved hygiene practices in 20 communities affected by the conflict and 31 schools in the project area

-- Training of 30 local masons in construction and renovation of WASH facilities
+- Training of 30 local bricklayers for construction and renovation of WASH facilities

 - NorDev (Nord et Developpement)